JacksonHagood/CPP_Basics/02_Variables/variables.md

 ### Logical

 The logical operators work like counterparts in Python (`&&`, `||`, and `!`).
 Unlike bitwise operators, these perform the logical function over the variable as a whole, not the individual bits (evaluate to a boolean).
+Notice there is no logical XOR operator.
+This is beacuse `!=` implements the same thing.

 ```C++
 8 && 2; // 1